angry-werner/cas-playground/readme.md

 APIs
 * Add a twitter id: post {"twitterId": 1} in the body at http://localhost:3000/twitterers
-* Get the configured twitter ids: get http://localhost:3000/twitterers
+* Get or delete the configured twitter ids: get or delete http://localhost:3000/twitterers
-* Get or delete an entry with the given twitter id: get or delete http://localhost:3000/twitterers&key=theTwitterId
+* Get or delete an entry with the given twitter id: get or delete http://localhost:3000/twitterers&key=theTwitterId Some request examples for postman are checked in as Twitter App.postman_collection.json.